twindb/backup/README.rst

     :target: https://pyup.io/repos/github/twindb/backup/
     :alt: Updates

-TwinDB Backup is a multipurpose tool for backing up MySQL database and regulare files/directories on the file system.
+TwinDB Backup is a multipurpose tool for backing up MySQL database and regular files/directories on the file system.
 It can store backup copies on a remote SSH server, Amazon S3 or Google Cloud Storage.